Neuronal and Mixed Neuronal-Glial Tumors

 What causes neuronal and mixed neuronal-glial tumors?

 Experts do not yet know what causes neuronal and mixed neuronal-glial tumors to develop.
 Some theories suggest links to gene mutations, environmental toxins, or infections (such as by viruses).
-However, the possible risk factors for these tumors are not clear.
+But, the possible risk factors for these tumors are not clear.